GilberK25/N-Sharp/Documentation/Keywords/Primitives/enum.md

         ValueB = 1,
         ValueC = 0, // 0 has been used, and cannot be used again.
         ValueD = 5, // Skipping increments is allowed.
+        ValueE = -6, // It can also be out of order.
     }

     public class TypeB